 - For abstracts containing original research, for the first, last, and corresponding authors provide disclosure specific to the research sponsor on participation in a speakers’ bureau, employment, and ownership interest.
 Original research means a systematic investigation designed for the purpose of expanding knowledge or understanding, including the analysis of data.
 For clarity, a clinical trial is original research under this definition, and a summary or review of prior knowledge is not original research under this definition.

 - Comply with conflict of interest management decisions, including the potential for slide review prior to presentation.
-For more information on these procedures, see ASCO’s Conflict of Interest Implementation Plan for CME Activities.
+For more information on these procedures, see ASCO’s Implementation Plan to Manage Relationships with Companies for CME Activities.

 Late-Breaking Data Submissions

-The Palliative Care in Oncology Symposium does not allow for the submission of late-breaking data submissions.
+The Palliative and Supportive Care in Oncology Symposium does not allow for the submission of late-breaking data submissions.

-- Oral Abstract Sessions: Presentations will be 10 minutes in length.
-Presenting authors should use slides to accompany their presentation.
+- Rapid Abstract Sessions: Selected abstracts will be presented in a Rapid Abstract Session.
+Rapid Abstract Presentations will be 5 minutes in length.
+Presenting authors should use up to 10 PowerPoint slides to accompany their presentation.
 Those who have disclosed relevant employment relationships with companies as defined by the CMSS will be prohibited from presenting and must select an alternate presenter with no relevant employment relationships.

 - Poster Sessions: Selected abstracts will be presented in poster sessions and are hung all day with two scheduled viewing periods.
 Depending on the day of the presentation, the viewing periods will either be held during lunch and an evening reception, or over breakfast and lunch.
 First authors should be available for at least one of the two daily viewing periods to informally answer questions from attendees regarding the information presented.